 Business Development Manager

 Liam is currently completing a Master of Arts in Politics and International Relations at Auckland University, researching New Zealand's relationship with China.
 After graduating with a Bachelor of Arts (Hons) in 2012 he spent time in Asia and Europe discovering vast differences to his home, New Zealand.
 In 2017 he was awarded the Prime Minister's Scholarship for Asia to undertake language study in Kunming, China.
 He sees the Young Associates as a way to reinforce similarities between cultures, by encouraging and nurturing relationships between NZ and China.
+He is also the founder and president of a Mandarin-English exchange program in Auckland.

 Social Media Manager